SenorBlanco/WebGPU-Compatibility/proposal.md

 ### 1. Texture view dimension must be specified

-When specifying a texture, a viewDimension property determines the views which can be created from that texture (see "Proposed IDL changes", above).
-Creating a view of a differernt dimension than specified at texture creation time will cause a validation error.
+When specifying a texture, a `viewDimension` property determines the views which can be created from that texture (see "Proposed IDL changes", above).
+Creating a view of a different dimension than specified at texture creation time will cause a validation error.

 **Justification**: OpenGL ES does not support texture views.